-- Examination and any other services (for example, blood tests) for informational purposes requested by third parties.
-Examples are physical exams for employment, licensing, insurance, marriage, adoption, participation in athletics, functional capacity examinations or evaluations, or examinations or treatment ordered by a court, unless otherwise covered as stated in the Benefits section. - b.
+- a.
+Examination and any other services (for example, blood tests) for informational purposes requested by third parties.
+Examples are physical exams for employment, licensing, insurance, marriage, adoption, participation in athletics, functional capacity examinations or evaluations, or examinations or treatment ordered by a court, unless otherwise covered as stated in the Benefits and Services section. - b.
 Expenses for medical reports, including preparation and presentation. - c.
-Services rendered (a) in the examination, treatment or removal of all or part of corns, calluses, hypertrophy or hyperplasia of the skin or subcutaneous tissues of the feet; (b) in the cutting, trimming or other nonoperative partial removal of toenails; or (c) treatment of flexible flat feet; or (d) in connection with any of these except This exclusion does not apply when services are performed prescribed by a Plan Provider who is to treating the Participant for a metabolic or peripheral disease or a if the skin or tissue is infectioned. - d.
-Weight loss programs including dietary and nutritional treatment in connection with obesity.
-This does not include Nutritional Counseling as provided in the Benefits section.
+Services rendered (a) in the examination, treatment or removal of all or part of corns, calluses, hypertrophy or hyperplasia of the skin or subcutaneous tissues of the feet; (b) in the cutting, trimming or other nonoperative partial removal of toenails; or (c) treatment of flexible flat feet.
+This exclusion does not apply when services are performed by a Plan Provider to treat a metabolic or peripheral disease or a skin or tissue infection.